• Skip to primary navigation

 • Corn Tortillas - Use white or yellow corn tortillas.
 If you prefer flour tortillas, they'll work too.

-• Tomato Sauce - Helps add a bit of flavor and helps prevent the filling from becoming dry.
+• Tomato Sauce - This helps add a bit of flavor and helps prevent the filling from becoming dry.
 When using my homemade tomato sauce, it is often a chunky sauce.
 A regular smooth sauce works as well or substitute canned diced tomatoes.

 Ground turkey in a cast iron skillet.